lucasmdjl/tasklog/README.md

 tasklog report -n=<DAYS_AGO>
 ```
 `<DAYS_AGO>` is the number of days between today and the day to report.
 For example, `-n=0` for today, `-n=1` for yesterday, and so on.
+If `n` is not specified, the report will be of today.

 ### Get Current Task